What is vascular dementia?

 What are the symptoms of vascular dementia?

-activities because of problems with concentration, communication, or inability to carry out instructions
+activities because of problems with concentration, communication, or inability to

-- Stroke symptoms, such as sudden weakness and difficulty with speech
+- Stroke symptoms, such as sudden weakness and trouble with speech

 - Personality changes

 - Mood changes, such as depression or irritability